 Vintage and Retro Home Furnishings

 Are you mad about mid-century modern or are the swanky '70s more your thing?
 Either way, why not turn your decorating passion into a business by selling period home furnishings at a flea market or vintage show?
 You can focus on a single era or go crazy with all things vintage and retro.

 07 of 09

 Now that vintage is so hot in the decorating and design world, many fans would rather shop for original housewares at a flea market or vintage show instead of buying some department store's new reproductions.
 You can sell a variety of styles and styles, or focus on a single item type, such as super-collectible Pyrex.

 08 of 09

 Before books were digital things you download online, did you ever long to spend your days running a quaint, cozy bookstore?
 If so, why not get a taste of that now by becoming a bookseller at a flea market?
-You can specialize in rare and antique book or just sell a variety of used volumes at good prices.
+You can specialize in rare and antique books or just sell a variety of used volumes at good prices.
 Either way, what better thing for a bibliophile to sell at the flea market than stacks and stacks of wonderful books?Continue to 9 of 9 below.

 09 of 09